 Where is this typically seen on the skin?

 Either an all over and even spread of congestion or localised on certain parts of the face.
-Most common areas seen are on or under the cheekbones.
-Congestion can also develop along the hairline, on the orbital bone, chin, lip line or just in front of the ears.
+Most common areas seen are on or under the cheekbones and temples or just in front of the ears(where blusher and bronzer sit) and milia around the eyes

 What ingredients are you looking for?

-Fatty Acid Esters are what we really should be looking out for and trying to memorise their tricky names.
+Fatty Acid Esters are what we really should be looking out for, but trying to memorise their tricky names is hard.
 Esters are the combination of Alcohols with Fatty Acids.

-Fatty Acids are best for a drier skin that has little oil as they are quite nourishing, but they are food for p.acnes in an oilier skin and can be comedogenic.
-These are more so related to moisturisers etc. Fatty Acids are not to be confused with EFAs, these are much different.
+Fatty Acids are best for a drier skin that has little oil as they are quite nourishing, but they are food for p.acnes (the acne causing bacteria) in an oilier skin and can be comedogenic.
+Fatty Acids are not to be confused with EFAs, these are much different.

-Fatty Acid Esters are much more comedogenic on the skin because of the reaction the Alcohol has on the Acid when combined.
-The worst one is Isopropyl Myristate.
-Other examples are Isopropyl Palmitate, Isopropyl Isostearate, Myristyl Myristate and Ethylhexyl Palmitate.
+Fatty Acid Esters are much more comedogenic on the skin because of the reaction the Alcohol has on the Acid when combined. some examples are Isopropyl Palmitate, Isopropyl Isostearate and Ethylhexyl Palmitate.

 One of the Esters I want to point out is Ethylhexyl Palmitate.
-It is the second ingredient in all NARS bronzers, Talc being number one.
-Nearly all who stop using their NARS powders find their skin clears up.
+It is the second ingredient in a prominent bronzers, Talc being number one.
+Nearly all who stop using these powders find their skin clears up.
 We believe it’s because we are getting rid of Talc, but maybe this was the ingredient that was to blame all along.
 And now that it’s gone, so is the congestion.

 Red Dyes (D&C Red) are red tints and pigments used in blush, eyeshadow and lipstick and are derived from coal tar which is extremely comedogenic.
 This explains those deep blackheads some get directly on the lip line and why the cheekbones are usually the worst!